Tim Keller (politician): Entertainment industry

+Awards and recognition

+Keller was featured in a Harvard Business School case study titled "In That Crucible, You Find Innovation," which examined Albuquerque’s transformation of its 911 response system through the Albuquerque Community Safety program.

+In 2022, Keller received the Antonio Villaraigosa Leadership Award from the Latino Leaders Network in recognition of his leadership and public service in majority-Latino communities.

+In 2026, Keller received the Public Leadership in the Arts Award from Americans for the Arts and the United States Conference of Mayors for advancing arts and cultural initiatives in Albuquerque.

+Keller's public safety initiatives, including the Albuquerque Community Safety Department, were the subject of a Harvard Business School case study titled In That Crucible, You Find Innovation: Public Safety Transformation in Albuquerque.

 Personal life

 An avid football player, Keller played quarterback for Albuquerque's professional indoor football team, the Duke City Gladiators, for their 2018 season opener.
 He is also an advocate for dyslexia awareness after being diagnosed with the disorder himself and re-learning various reading and processing skills as an adult.

 Keller is an avid fan of heavy metal music and was profiled as the “#MetalMayor” by The New York Times and has introduced a number of bands live on stage in Albuquerque.
-He is particularly fond of the thrash, progressive, and glam sub-genres of heavy metal, with Anthrax, Battlecross, Guns N' Roses, Metallica, Motley Crue, Pantera, Sepultura, System of a Down, Testament, and Trivium being among his favorite bands and has commented that his love for the genre has impacted many areas of his life, including his dedication to public service.
+He is particularly fond of the thrash, progressive, and glam sub-genres of heavy metal, with Anthrax, Battlecross, Guns N' Roses, Metallica, Mötley Crüe, Pantera, Sepultura, System of a Down, Testament, and Trivium being among his favorite bands and has commented that his love for the genre has impacted many areas of his life, including his dedication to public service.

+Media

+In 2025, Keller made a guest appearance as himself in the television series Pluribus.
+The show was filmed in Albuquerque and the appearance referenced his role as mayor, reflecting the city’s growing film and television industry.